Cloud Research Computing

 A Northwestern account established through these agreements allows to bill purchase orders directly in NUFinancials (rather than credit cards or other forms of payment) and provides appreciable cost benefits for cloud services.
 Learn how to set up your Northwestern cloud account.

-To learn more about cloud options or meet with a Northwestern IT Research Computing consultant, please request a consultation.
+To learn more about cloud options or meet with a Northwestern IT Research Computing and Data Services consultant, please request a consultation.